People

 Graduate Student

 Ishanee has completed her Integrated B.Tech & M.Tech in Biotechnology from Kalinga Institute of Industrial Technology, Bhubaneswar.
-Her interest lies in Neuropsychopharmacology.
+Her interest lies in Neuropsychopharmacology and is currently studying the role of BDNF, a neurotrophic factor, in the various psychedelic-mediated effects.
 In addition to her interest in science, she enjoys painting, dancing, and traveling.

 Email: ishanee.mazumder@tifr.res.in